faisalramdan17/getxfire/README.md

 GetX has a huge ecosystem, a large community, a large number of collaborators, and will be maintained as long as the Flutter exists.
 GetX too is capable of running with the same code on Android, iOS, Web, Mac, Linux, Windows, and on your server.

 # Social Media
-- Buy Me a Coffee: https://www.buymeacoffee.com/faisalramdan17
+- Buy Me a Coffee : https://www.buymeacoffee.com/faisalramdan17
-- Contact us on Telegram → https://t.me/faisalramdan17
+- Contact us on Telegram : https://t.me/faisalramdan17
 - Website: https://codingyourlife.id
 - GitHub: https://github.com/faisalramdan17
 - Facebook : https://www.facebook.com/codingyourlife.id